bhopals/english-vocabs/boohers-rules-of-business-grammar.md

 - MEMORY TIP
   - People Rule.
 That means they have choices: `that` or `who`.
   - Inanimate objects have to take the leftovers.

+## PART 3 - Modifier Mishaps

+- Sentences may start out simple.
+But then their meanings become MODIFIED by added words.
+- EXAMPLES

+  - Rufus walked toward the lake.
+  - Rufus walked slowly toward the lake.
+  - Rufus walked very slowly toward the lake.
+  - Alone, Rufus walked very slowly toward the lake.
+  - Alone and dejected, Rufus walked very slowly toward the lake.
+  - Alone and dejected, Rufus walked very slowly toward the lake that rippled gently against the muddy bank.
+  - Alone and dejected - as if he'd lost his best friend - Rufus walked very slowly toward the lake that rippled gently against the muddy bank.

+- A `modifier` is the term we give to words, phrases, or clauses that `attach to` or describe something, changing (expanding or limiting) its meaning.
+- But as with software modifications, sometimes the modifiers added to the sentences cause problems.

+### 30. Misplaced Modifiers That Mystify

+- Putting Them in Their Place

+### 31. Can You Hook Me Up?

+- Dangling Modifiers

+### 32. "...Which Is What I Always Say..."

+- Dangling Whichs

+### 33. Troublesome Twosomes

+- One Word or Two?

+### 34. Learn This Backwards and Forewards

+- The Unnecessary - S

+### 35. A Honor or an Honor to Be Here?

+- The ARTICLES - A or AN